HarshitKaushik/java-cheat-sheet/README.md

 */
 ```

-Example of Final class in Java is the String class.
+Example of final class in Java is the `String` class.

 Final is used very rarely as it prevents re-use of the class.